OkaNim/table-polymer-data-extractor/README.md

 ***<br>
-It is necessary to locate all files in the src folder in the same folder.<br>
+It is necessary to put all files in the src folder in the same folder.<br>
 ***<br>